-The Radio Link Control (RLC) protocol [4] can provide a reliable service dependent transmission by selecting its operating mode.
-In fact, UMTS system considers three different modes in RLC configured by the RRC: based on FEC are Transparent Mode (TM) and Unacknowledged Mode (UM) whereas the Acknowledged Mode (AM) is based on joint FEC and ARQ.
-Another important feature of the RLC mode is the use of early discard, which allows to drop in the transmitter packets that have exceeded the maximum tolerable delay, reducing the delay of the following packets.
-The time a packet is allowed to stay in the RLC buffer is controlled by a timer (Timer Discard) whose value is signalled by upper layers.
+In addition to physical procedures, upper layers provide other feasibilities depending on the service requirements.
+In particular, the Radio Link Control (RLC) [3] protocol can provide a reliable service dependent transmission by selecting its operating mode.
+In fact, UMTS system considers three different modes in RLC configured by the Radio Resource Controller (RRC) [4]: based on FEC are Transparent Mode (TM) and Unacknowledged Mode (UM) whereas the Acknowledged Mode (AM) is based on joint FEC and ARQ.
+The RLC mode also allows the use of early discard, which allows to drop in the transmitter packets that have exceeded the maximum tolerable delay, reducing the delay of the following packets.
+The time a packet is allowed to stay in the RLC buffer is controlled and signalled by upper layers.
 We have considered a packet-dependent value according to (1)

-$$T{Disc,i} = T{\text{margin}} + T{TX,i} = T{\text{margin}} + \frac{L_i}{R{target}}$$ (1)
+$$T{Disc,i} = T{margin} + T{TX,i} = T{margin} + \frac{L_i}{R{target}}$$ (1)

-where L_i is the length of packet i and $T{TX,i}$ the time to transmit packet i at R{target} , and T{margin} an additional provided margin.
+where $L_i$ is the length of packet i and $T{TXi}$ the time to transmit packet i at $R{target}$ , and $T{margin}$ an additional provided margin.

+Several LChs, belonging to different services (e.g. video, audio, etc) can be jointly transmitted, using different TrChs (with their corresponding multiplexed over the Coded Composite Transport Channel (CCTrCH) [2], [4].
+Some of the multiplexed TrChs can also convey several LChs sharing the same TrCh attributes.
 When different LChs are transmitted over the same TrCh, the MAC entity has to multiplex upper layer PDUs from the different RLC entities into the transport block sets delivered to the physical layer.
 In this paper, two different dequeueing strategies have been implemented in order to evaluate how the multiplexing strategy affects the system performance:

-1) First In First Out (FIFO): RLC PDUs are mapped onto transport blocks in the same order they arrive at the RLC queues, regardless of the LCh they belong to.
+- 1) First In First Out (FIFO): RLC PDUs are mapped onto transport blocks in the same order they arrive at the RLC queues, regardless of the LCh they belong to. - 2) Lowest Waiting Time First Out (LWTFO): RLC PDUs are stamped with a maximum Waiting Time (WT) that depends on the QoS requirements of the service.
+RLC

-2) Lowest Waiting Time First Out (LWTFO): RLC PDUs are stamped with a maximum Waiting Time (WT) that depends on the QoS requirements of the service.
-RLC PDUs with a lower WT are firstly dequeued.
+PDUs with a lower WT are firstly dequeued.